osrf/ros2multirobotbook/src/simulation.md

 ```

 During simulation, it is assumed that the robot's path is free of static
-obstacles but the plugin contains logic to pause the robot's motion if an
+obstacles, but the plugin still contains logic to pause the robot's motion if an
 obstacle is detected in its path.
 While it is possible to deploy a sensor based
 navigation stack, the approach is avoided to minimize the computational load on
 the system from running a navigation stack for each robot in the simulation.
 Given the focus on traffic management of heterogeneous fleets and not robot
 navigation, the `slotcar` plugin provides an efficient means to simulate the
-interaction between rmf core systems and robots.
+interaction between RMF core systems and robots.

 The `slotcar` plugin is meant to serve as a generalized solution.
 Vendors are
 encouraged to develop and distribute plugins that represent the
 capabilities of their robot and the level of integration with RMF more accurately.

-#### Doors
+### Doors
 Unlike robot models whose geometries are fixed and hence can be directly
 included in the generated `.world` file, doors are custom defined in
 `traffic_editor` and have their own generation pipeline.
 As seen in the figure